r9y9/nnmnkwii/latest/_sources/design.rst.txt

 Goal
 ----

-In my philosophy, I believe getting better experience on rich REPL (IPython, Jupyter) boosts productivity.
+In my philosophy, I believe getting better experience on rich REPL (IPython, Jupyter) boosts research productivity.
 From this in mind, my goal is to create a modular and reusable library focused on

 - Easy and fast prototyping